How to create a pitch deck for investors

-It doesn’t matter if you are looking for financial investors, business partners or an advisory panel, someday, you will need a “pitch deck”.
-The beauty of the creating a business pitch deck process is that it forces you to create a story for your business that is so compelling the audience wants to be a part of your success.
+It doesn’t matter if you are looking for financial investors, business partners, or an advisory panel, someday, you will need a “pitch deck”.
+The beauty of creating a business pitch deck process is that it forces you to create a story for your business that is so compelling the audience wants to be a part of your success.
 Many entrepreneurs have given some thought to their story, some have even refined it a little.
 Maybe now is the time for you to give your company’s pitch a little more thought and develop a short concise story that covers all the bases.
-Here’s how to write a good business pitch.
+Here’s how to create a pitch deck for investors.

 Start with the consumer’s problems and your solutions.
 At the center of every business is a problem to be solved or a pain to be alleviated, for a specific target market.
 State that clearly and then how you take that pain away or solve their problems.
 What makes you different than the competition?

 Introduce your team and explain how each one is an important part of your organization.
 At the end of the day, investors want to believe in you, and the other key players on your team.
 Give a real picture of your background and skills.
 And don’t forget to share your “why” or the passion you have for this business.
 Your audience knows that this passion is what keeps the team driving forward.
 And be your real self during the presentation – not too scripted, formal or sales-y.

 Next, add the part about how will you make money.
 What is your business model?
 Who has money and how will they pay you?
 Are there enough paying customers to indicate a successful long-term business?

 If you are pitching to investors, be clear, and tell them exactly how much investment you need.
 For partners, let them know their roles, risks, and especially their rewards.
 Establish a timeline and projected future steps.
 Clearly define this presentation goal.